Jehoash of Israel

+William F. Albright dated his reign to 801–786 BC, while Edwin R. Thiele offered the dates 798–782 BC.

 Biblical account of his reign

 According to the second book of Kings, Jehoash was sinful and did evil in the eyes of Yahweh for tolerating the worship of the golden calves, yet outwardly at least he worshiped Yahweh.
 He reigned as king of Israel for 16 years and led the Israelites through some decisive battles, including a war with the kingdom of Judah.

 Death of Elisha

-Jehoash went to visit the prophet Elisha, who was sick with the illness that would eventually lead to his death.
+According to 2 Kings 13:14, Jehoash went to visit the prophet Elisha, who was sick with the illness that would eventually lead to his death.
 He held the prophet Elisha in honor, and wept by his bedside while he was dying.
-Jehoash pleased Elisha, addressing him in the words Elisha himself had used when Elijah was carried up into heaven: "O my father, my father, the chariot of Israel and the horsemen thereof."
-When Jehoash failed to completely obey Elisha's instructions, Elisha predicted that Jehoash would only defeat the Arameans three times rather than five or six times, which may have been enough to end the Syrian threat.
-In three signal and successive victories Jehoash overcame the Syrians, and retook from them the towns which Hazael had captured from Israel.
+Jehoash pleased Elisha, addressing him in the words Elisha himself had used when Elijah was carried up into heaven: "Father, father!
+Israel’s chariots and riders!"

+When Jehoash failed to obey Elisha's instructions completely, Elisha predicted that Jehoash would only defeat Aram-Damascus three times rather than five or six times, which may have been enough to end the Syrian threat.
+In three signal and successive victories, Jehoash overcame the Syrians and retook towns Hazael had captured.